-Brexit is in a shambles and parliament in deadlock.
+Brexit is a shambles and parliament in deadlock.
 I gave up following Brexit in detail and gave up Twitter a few weeks ago, although I had been researching Europe and Brexit in some detail.
 I had planned some quite extensive content but something had to give whether work or blogging.

 And all of my contact with Brexiteers was either acrimonious or seemingly pointless, unable to change any minds.